 $84 for brand-name formulary medications

 May receive up to a 30-day supply of most medications for these copayments.

-You'll pay more to have prescriptions filled at non-network pharmacies and costs vary depending on who you are and which health plan you are using (e.g. TRICARE Prime, TRICARE Standard, TRICARE For Life).
+You'll pay more to have prescriptions filled at non-network pharmacies and costs vary depending on who you are and which health plan you are using (e.g. TRICARE Prime, TRICARE Select).
 There is not a copay for Active Duty military members.